w3f/Grant-Milestone-Delivery/evaluations/iris-followup_1_dsm-w3f.md

 **General Notes**

+## Evaluation v2

+The license problem remains.

+The automated tests for the backend are now passing and the coverage is reasonable.
+65.70% coverage, 3006/4575 lines covered

+Most of cargo clippy warnings were fixed.

+Cargo audit problem remains.

+Automated tests in the front end will be handled in other milestones.

+The ESLint warnings were fixed.

+Still need better instructions or automation to spin up all services and test the system behavior.

+## Evaluation v1

 ### License

 There are more than one license file.
 Please specify which one is the valid for the software.